marvinquiet/SpaDOT/docs/index.md

 # Installation

-**Step 1**: SpaDOT is developed as a Python package.
-You will have to install Python, and the recommended version is **Python 3.9**.
-SpaDOT also incorporates an R package [SPARK-X](https://github.com/xzhoulab/SPARK) to perform feature selection as an option.
-Having the spatial variable genes selected is a practice that we test can generate better results.
-Therefore, installiation of R and SPARK-X is recommended.
+**Step 1**: SpaDOT is distributed as a Python package.
+To get started, please make sure you have Python installed (we recommend Python version >= 3.9).
+For feature selection, SpaDOT provides a Python implementation of [SPARK-X](https://github.com/xzhoulab/SPARK), which we strongly recommend using.
+Selecting spatially variable genes with SPARK-X has been consistently shown to improve results.

 **Step 2**: Use the following command to install SpaDOT: